-ACM Bookstore Manager Carla Rice receives a flu shot from Tasha Clark, a fourth semester Nursing student through the college’s Nurse Managed Wellness Clinic.
+ACM Campus Store Manager Carla Rice receives a flu shot from Tasha Clark, a fourth semester Nursing student through the college’s Nurse Managed Wellness Clinic.
 Since its inception in 2014, the Nurse Managed Wellness Clinic has provided clinical experiences for more than 900 students and served approximately 1,500 individuals.

 ACM NURSE MANAGED WELLNESS CLINIC OFFERS FLU SHOTS FOR PUBLIC, EXPANDS RESOURCES FOR STUDENTS